Build Introduction

 The following are the preferred Glyphs, Boards, and pathing recommended for making the most of the Pulverize Druid.

-The road to max paragon level is long.
+The road to max Paragon level is long.
 The above Paragon tabs show the following:

 - The BASE SETUP tab spends 50 fewer points than the max 328 points, taking a stricter pathing to take almost all Legendary, Rare, and Magic Nodes, and activates all Glyph Nodes with their secondary effects.